The journal will consider articles in the following categories:

 Journal articles: Lyon DT, Manita AG.
 Large bowel haemangiomas.
 Dis Colon Rectum 1984; 27: 404-14.

-Authors submitting articles to The Annals of African Surgery do so on the understanding that if accepted, they surrender all copyright to the journal and the aricles will be published under the CC BY (Creative Commons Attribution License) 4.0 International.
+Authors submitting articles to The Annals of African Surgery do so on the understanding that if accepted, they will retain the copyright and allow the journal to publish and archive the article under the CC BY (Creative Commons Attribution License) 4.0 International.
 See details on the Creative commons website.

 This Ethics Policies document is intended to inform the public and all persons affiliated with The Annals of African Surgery of its general ethics policies.